-As you can see in this screenshot, a huge majority of the time (~900-1,000 MS on my iPhone 5) is spent on the CPU.
-This is generally a sign of a performance problem – games should typically be GPU bound so that the hardware can do the hard work.
+As you can see in this screenshot, an overwhelming majority of the time is spent on the CPU: 900-1,000 ms on my iPhone 5.
+This is generally a sign of a performance problem – you want your game to use the GPU as much as possible so that the graphics hardware can do the hard work.

-There’s something obviously very wrong happening here - but how can you find what the problems are?
-Well, you could dig through the code looking for issues, but when it comes to finding performance problems there’s a much better way – using your friend Instruments.
+Obviously something very wrong is happening here, but how can you find out what it is?
+Well, you could dig through the code looking for issues, but there’s a much better way to find performance problems, using your friend Instruments.

 Introducing Instruments

-Instruments is a set of handy tools built-into Xcode that you can use to take a peek into what’s going on with your app.
-You can use Instruments to find memory leaks, check resource usage, and what you’re going to do in this section – analyze your app for performance.
+Instruments is a handy set of tools built into Xcode that you can use to peek into your app.
+Instruments has tools that can find memory leaks, check resource usage and – what you’re going to do in this section – analyze your app for performance.

-Stop Bullet Storm, and then go to Product\Profile from the Main Menu (shortcut key ⌘I).
-The following popup will appear:
+Stop Bullet Storm and go to Product\Profile from the Main Menu (shortcut key ⌘I).
+The following pop-up will appear: